Part 1 | Part 2 | Part 3 | Part 4 | Part 5 | Part 6 | Examples

 Animations are not a strictly-defined genre category, but rather a film technique, although they often contain genre-like elements.
 Animation, fairy tales, and stop-motion films often appeal to children, but it would marginalize animations to view them only as "children's entertainment."
 Animated films are often directed to, or appeal most to children, but easily can be enjoyed by all.
 See section on children's-family films.

-Also see this website's related section on Visual and Special Effects Milestones in Cinematic History as well as AFI's 10 Top 10 - The Top 10 Animated Films.
+Also see this website's related sections on Pixar-Disney Animations, Visual and Special Effects Milestones in Cinematic History as well as AFI's 10 Top 10 - The Top 10 Animated Films.

 The inventor of the viewing device called a praxinoscope (1877) , French scientist Charles-Emile Reynaud, also created a large-scale system called Theatre Optique (1888) which could take a strip of pictures or images and project them onto a screen.
 He demonstrated his system in 1892 for Paris' Musee Grevin - it was the first instance of projected animated cartoon films (the entire triple-bill showing was called Pantomimes Lumineuses), with three short films that he had produced: in order: